Skip to content

 usage None See Usage See usage ..

-manufacturer None Intel Name of the CPU manufacturer AMD
+embedded None None Name of the CPU embedded AMD

-model_range None Xeon Platinum Name of the cpu range or brand i7
+model_range None None Name of the cpu range or brand i7

-family None Skylake Name of the architectural family (Generation) Naple
+family None None Name of the architectural family (Generation) Skylake

 name None None Complete commercial name of the CPU Intel Core i7-1065